webpack/webpack.js.org/.github/ISSUE_TEMPLATES/documentation_request.md

+---
+name: Documentation request
+about: Create a documentation request for a new feature or functioanlity change.

+---

 **Feature to document**

 <!-- Name of the feature(s) and a link to related pull request of the feature implementation. -->